sonic-net/SONiC/doc/sonic-vrf-hld-v0.6.md

 - Listening to VRF creation/deletion configuration in config_db.
 Once detected, update kernel using iproute2 CLIs and write VRF information to app-VRF-table.
 - When vrfmgrd receives VRF delete event it wont process the event till all the devices belonging to this VRF are unbound from the VRF.
+Slave device information can be retrieved from kernel.
 - vrfmgrd process will be placed in swss docker.
-In case of swss docker warm reboot, since VRF device is still retained in kernel, when vrfmgrd starts up it will follow the required steps for warm reboot and take proper actions to recover the VRF system state.
-If it's cold reboot, vrfmgrd will query kernel to obtain all the VRF interfaces and flush those interfaces.
+In case of swss docker warm reboot, since VRF device is still retained in kernel, when vrfmgrd starts up it will recover the VRF system state from kernel.

 ### intfsmgrd changes

+According to proposal 1 ip address event and vrf binding event need to be handled seperately.And two event has sequency dependency.

 - Listening to interface binding to specific VRF configuration in config_db.
-Once detected, update kernel using iproute2 CLIs and write VRF information to app-intf-table.
+  - bind to vrf event:
+    - bind kernel device to master vrf
+    - add interface entry with vrf attribute to app-intf-table.
+    - set vrf-binding flag on statedb
+  - unbind from vrf event:
+    - wait until all ip addresses associated with the interface is removed.
+Ip address infomation can be retrieved from kernel.
+    - bind kernel device to global vrf
+    - del interface entry with vrf attribute from app-intf-table
+    - unset vrf-binding flag on statedb
 - Listening to interface ip address configuration in config_db.
-Once detected , update kernel and write ip address information to app-intf-prefix-table.
+  - add ip address event: wait until vrf-binding flag is set, set ip address on kernel device and add {interface_name:ip address} entry to app-intf-prefix-table
+  - del ip address event:
+    - unset ip address on kernel device
+    - del {interface_name:ip address} entry from app-intf-prefix-table.

-Note: if ip address event arrives before vrf-binding event intfmgrd need to postpone ip-address handling until vrf-binding event processing is done.
-Since vrf-binding event is triggered by the entries of cfg-intf-table cfg-intf-table is necessary even user doesn't use VRF feature.
+Note: Since vrf-binding event is triggered by cfg-intf-table, cfg-intf-table is necessary even user doesn't use VRF feature.
+It breaks compatible with old config_db.json.

+With the second proposal ip address event is arrived with vrf information.
+It eliminates sequency dependency between ip address event and vrf binding event.

+- Listening to interface binding event in config_db.
+It is almost same as proposal 1 except no need to set vrf-binding flag
+- listening to interface ip address configuration in config_db.
+  - add ip address event:
+    - if vrf_name is not global vrf, bind kernel device to master vrf
+    - set ip address on kernel device
+    - add {interface_name:vrf:ip address} entry to app-intf-vrf-prefix-table.
+  - del ip address:
+    - unset ip address on kernel device
+    - del {interface_name:vrf:ip address} entry from app-intf-vrf-prefix-table.

-An alternative approach is to handle the two events similar to what Linux kernel is doing. e.g. if the IP address is configured in an interface first, it will be accepted.
+An ideal approach is to handle the two events similar to what Linux kernel is doing. e.g. if the IP address is configured in an interface first, it will be accepted.
 Later on when the interface is enslaved to a VRF, the IP address from the master FIB will be removed, and reprogrammed to the VRF table.
-But this approach is not currently supported in the SONiC infrastructure, and may have potential issues in BGP daemons and syncd/SAI if we implement it.
-So Now this approach is not supported.
+But this approach is very complicated to support. e.g. it may have IP address conflict in the destination VRF, and the current SONiC infrastructure cannot detect and protect it.
+So this approach is not supported in this VRF release.

 ### fpmsyncd changes